xhostcom/vue-gradient-swatch-generator/Readme.md

  Yarn
 Vue CLI

-## Installation

-Clone and run yarn

-## Configuration

-yarn serve

 ## FAQ

 Q. Is this normal?

 A. Yes.
 This is perfectly normal.

+## Installation

+Clone and run yarn

+## Configuration

+yarn serve  (dev localhost:8080)

+yarn build (dist)

 ## License